ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 3/README.md

 The assignment consists of four parts:

 ### **a)** Time Sensitivity of Call Options
-- Visualize how the **Black-Scholes call option price** changes with time to expiration.
+- Visualize how the **Black Scholes call option price** changes with time to expiration.
 - Interpret how the **rate of change** (Theta) behaves as expiration approaches.

 ### **b)** Spot Price Sensitivity of Call Options